AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Lorenzo_del_Rio/README.md

 - Publish GraphDB
 - Creation of the python script with SPARQLwrapper to query the data

+### 1.3.
+Requirements
+### 1.3.1 Functional requirements

+### 1.3.2 Non Functional requirements
+- NFR1 Use of linked data/semantic web tools
+- NFR2 Maximize reuse of existing ontologies.
+- NFR3 Ensure the ontology is easy to reuse and extend.

 ## 2. Transformation process

 ### 2.1.
 Selection of the data set and additional info on it